Smoky Quartz Rings Buying Quide

 As smoky quartz is a relatively common gemstone the price for the gemstone itself is modest.
 According to IGS (USA), Smoky quartz gemstones range in price from $1 to $5 per carat (USD).
 The labour and materials of the setting thus largely influence typical smoky quartz ring prices.

-Set in 925 sterling silver nicely faceted, good quality eye clean smoky quartz rings retail for around US$100.
+Set in 925 sterling silver nicely faceted, good quality eye clean smoky quartz ring typically retails for around US$100.

 Smoky quartz rings are also crafted in other metals to including white gold, yellow gold, and especially rose gold.
 Set in 18K rose gold which nicely complements the brown gemstone, smoky quartz rings can retail for over US$ 1000.